February 21, 2020 0 Comment

 Performance management is one of the most important HR processes in modern organizations as it helps in keeping the members of the workforce productive and motivated.
 Peer feedback can help organizations provide valuable insights to evaluate their employees and drive their performance.
 Organizations are now realizing the importance of peer feedback for effective performance management.

-Why is Peer Feedback important?
+Why is Peer Feedback Important?

 Key advantages that peer feedback offers in performance management are discussed in brief as follows: